derrickreimer/level/README.md

 ## Heroku Deployment (Experimental)

-One of our goals is to make self-installation as painless as possible for those who are interested in hosting their one instance.
+One of our goals is to make self-installation as painless as possible for those who are interested in hosting their own instance.

 The relevant configuration files for Heroku live here: